 This gives them discounts on electronics, video games, snacks, dorm supplies, and beauty items.
 After purchasing these items, they are shipped with free two-day delivery directly to their front door.

-This can be one advantage to having Amazon Student instead of Prime, as, most of these savings are geared for college students.
+This can be one advantage to having Amazon Prime Student instead of Prime, as, most of these savings are geared for students.

 How Amazon Prime is Different From Amazon Student

-So far, we have looked at how Amazon Student can be more beneficial than Amazon Prime for college students.
-The two largest differences are that Amazon Prime costs more ($99 per year) and the trial period is only 30 days.
+So far, we have looked at how Amazon Prime Student can be more beneficial than Amazon Prime for college students.
+The two largest differences are that Amazon Prime costs more ($119 per year) and the trial period is only 30 days.

 The 30-day trial membership to Prime gives you full access to all the Prime features.
 The one perk you cannot access during the trial period is the Kindle Owner’s Lending Library that allows you to borrow one free book on your Kindle device.

-In the earlier years of Amazon Student, you could also share your account.
-That feature is now exclusive to the $99 Prime membership plan.
+In the earlier years of Amazon Prime Student, you could also share your account.
+That feature is now exclusive to the $119 Prime membership plan.

 Unfortunately, some benefits cannot be shared like Prime Music, Prime Reading, Kindle First, and discounts on video games and purchased video add-ons.
 Also, child accounts do not have a shopping feature to prevent accidental purchases.